 The White House

 The White House has always been a symbol of democracy and freedom—it's even nicknamed “The People’s House”!
 But that doesn’t mean it’s without its flaws.
-Along with many other iconic buildings in our nation’s capital, the White House was built primarily by slaves.
-Virginia and Maryland, which both gave up land to form Washington, D.C., were slave-holding states when construction began on the White House in 1792.
+Along with many other iconic buildings in our nation’s capital, the White House was built primarily by enslaved people.
+Virginia and Maryland, which both gave up land to form Washington, D.C., were states where people held others in slavery when construction began on the White House in 1792.

 The Guggenheim Museum in New York City